krikelin/Flamingo/README.md

 ##Subscriptions
 This feature will allow people to subscribe to a certain view.
 This is done in JS to subscribe to the current view.
 Clicking on the subscribed view will load the view by the current models.application.arguments that was passed when the user created the subscription.
+Assume this is implemented in
+Sounddrop, it would be this when the users subscribe to the playlist "Digster FRESH":

     ...
-    models.application.subscribe("My cool view", "by someone", "app.png");
+    models.application.subscribe("Digster fresh", "Digster", "sounddrop_icon.png");

     // Listen to unsubscriptions
     models.application.observe(models.EVENT.UNSUBSCRIBE, function() {